andreaendigital/ansible-az-demoGitea/PR_ANSIBLE_AZURE.md

 ## Description

-This PR completes the Ansible automation for deploying Gitea on Azure Virtual Machines with MySQL Flexible Server integration.
+This PR completes the Ansible automation for deploying Gitea on Azure Virtual Machines with MySQL Server on a dedicated VM.
 It includes static inventory management, comprehensive role-based deployment, and full documentation for the Azure infrastructure.

 ## Type of Change